ROCm/rccl/docs/how-to/troubleshooting-rccl.rst

       rocminfo

-*  Run these ``rocm-smi`` commands to display the system topology.
+*  Run these ``amd-smi`` commands to display the system topology.

    .. code:: shell

-      rocm-smi
-      rocm-smi --showtopo
-      rocm-smi --showdriverversion
+      amd-smi
+      amd-smi topology

 *  Determine the values of the ``PATH`` and ``LD_LIBRARY_PATH`` environment variables.